STED protocol notes

 6. Mount and image promptly.
 Some fixed STED samples age quickly.
 Log the mounting medium, storage condition, and imaging date so performance can be repeated.

-Practical rule: If the confocal image is dim, nonspecific, saturated, or structurally questionable, STED will usually make the problem easier to see rather than easier to solve.
+Rule: If the confocal image is dim, nonspecific, saturated, or structurally questionable, STED will usually make the problem easier to see rather than easier to solve.

 Fluorophores